AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 To create a network domain:

-1. From the sidebar, select Security.
+1. In CoPilot, go to Home > Secured Networking > Network Segmentation.

-2. In the Network Segmentation > Network Domain view, click **+ Network Domain**.
+2. In the Network Domain view, click **+ Network Domain**.

 3. In Name, specify a unique name for the network domain.